wangziqi2013/wangziqi2013.github.io/_posts/2018-05-21-Redundant-Memory-Mappings-for-Fast-Access-to-Large-Memories.markdown

 Classical virtual memory mapping relies on page tables to translate from virtual addresses to physical addresses.
 If a large chunk of memory is mapped, where the address range on both the virtual address space and physical address space are consecutive, the translation can actually be performed on a larger granularity.
-This paper proposes redundant memory mapping, where large chunks of mapping is represented only by a segment notation: base, limit and offset.
+This paper proposes redundant memory mapping, or *range mapping*, where large chunks of mapping is represented by a segment notation: base, limit and offset.
 Permission bits are maintained on a segment basis where all pages in the segment must have the same permission settings.
-The segment is also 4KB page aligned, and the size is of multiple pages
+The segment is also 4KB page aligned, and the size is always a multiple of the page size (4KB).
+We describe the details of operation below.

+Range mapping cooperates with the paging system by generating TLB entries on TLB misses.
+Even with range mapping enabled, the system still performs TLB lookup every time a virtual address is to be translated.
+This design distinguishes range mapping from other segmentation based mapping mechanisms, including x86's native segmentation.
+A range lookaside buffer is co-located with the last level TLB, and is activated when the last level TLB misses.
+Instead of conducting a page walk, the hardware TLB miss handler searches the range buffer using the miss address, and check whether the address is within any range table entry cached by the range lookaside buffer.
+If the address hits the range buffer, a TLB entry is generated and inserted into the TLB.
+The new TLB entry's physical address is simply the sum of the base virtual address and the offset of the range.
+Permission bits in the page table entry is derived from the permission bits in the range lookaside buffer entry.
+If the range lookaside buffer also misses, the hardware page walker is activated to find as in a normal TLB miss.
+In the meantime, a range table walker